materiaraiding/materiaraiding-old/tea.md

 Phases 1 (LL) and 2 (BJCC) coming soon.
 Working on it!

-## Temporal Stasis Timestop
+## Temporal Stasis

 This is a short "you have this debuff, so stand in this position," mechanic, but I will explain the debuffs so you can understand why the mechanic solves.

-Once BJ and CC go down, the arena will change and they will reappear next to each other, left and right from the centre of the room.
+Once BJ and CC go down, the arena changes and they will reappear next to each other, left and right from the centre of the room.
 BJ and CC can be in either position.

 After their landing, party members will receive some debuffs.
-You will have several seconds to run to your position, in which then time will stop and the debuffs resolve.
-You will not be able to move, cast any abilities and your buff and cooldown timers also freeze.
+Players have approximately 8 seconds to run to their positions, in which then time will stop, freezing all players in place and the debuffs will resolve.
+While frozen, players cannot move or cast any abilities and their buff and cooldown timers also pause.

 Once the debuffs resolve, BJ will cast Flamethrower (conal AoE) to the 2 closest players and CC will cast Alpha Sword (conal AoE) to the 3 closest players.

 ### Debuffs

 The debuffs are as below.
-They are **role-based**, One DPS and one support will one of the following:
+They are **role-based**, One DPS and one support will receive one of the following:
 - **Aggravated Assault**, shown by lightning symbol ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/36aa1af3-daa6-4c3b-8ec2-fa2e04a53f6f) in the debuff.
 These 2 players will take moderate damage and receive physical and magic vulnerabilities and therefore cannot take any other damage during the timestop, otherwise they will die.
 - **Blue tether**. ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/163d6d46-601c-412c-9351-b73f1acabad2)